JennEYoon/geo-ml/tests/mytest_nbs/mynote.md

  * PLANET_TINY: A tiny version of the planets dataset from the Kaggle competition Planet: Understanding the Amazon from Space for faster experimentation and prototyping.
  * data source already exists in fastai datablock.
  * data.external.ipynb
- * Default destination is ~.fastai/data/ or ~./fastai/data/archive
+ * Default destination is ~/.fastai/data/ and /archive
    ```def download_url(url, dest, ... chunk_size=1024)```
  * Downloades compressed data file to local destination, unzips files, etc.